oracle/graal/substratevm/HostedvsRuntimeOptions.md

 ### Graph Dumping
 Native Image re-used the GraalVM options for graph dumping, logging, counters and everything else of the GraalVM debug environment.
-These GraalVM options can be used both as hosted options (if you want to dump graphs of the boot image generator) and runtime options (if you want to dump graphs during dynamic compilation at runtime).
+These GraalVM options can be used both as hosted options (if you want to dump graphs of the image generator) and runtime options (if you want to dump graphs during dynamic compilation at runtime).